gitops-working-group/gitops-working-group/PRINCIPLES.md

 - lowest turtle isn't declarative, because the real world isn't.
   We aim for the lowest turtle to be as small as possible (imperative surface area )

-- Git as a satte store: - the "state store" can be a subfolder in a particular branch, and repo.
+- Git as a state store: - the "state store" can be a subfolder in a particular branch, and repo.
-  Principles only applies to the data used to configure a running system, not other data in the same git repository.
+  Principles only applies to the data used to configure a running system, not other data in the same git repository nor runtime application data.

 - The human interface can be whatever - GitOps doesn't mean the absence of a rich user experience or restrictions to the CLI